• 5 min read

 Property ID: W-030866

-1. Incomplete or non-existent lease agreements
+1. Incomplete or non-existent written lease agreement

 5. Lack of insurance coverage

-6. Underestimating maintenance costs and tax obligations
+6. Underestimating maintenance costs and tax liabilities

 Contact